nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

                     - getStatus(String messageId) became @deprecated and now throws DuplicateMessageException
                     - DuplicateMessageException is thrown in the self sending scenario, when two messages ACKNOWLEDGED and RECEIVED have the same messageId.
                     - Both methods should be replaced with the equivalent method that receives also the AP Role as parameter to differentiate between sent and received messages.
+                    - The default list of message statuses for which notifications are sent has changed.
+As a consequence, the plugins that rely on notifications should customize this list of statuses in their properties file.
+For example, FS-Plugin should also include PAYLOAD_PROCESSED in the property fsplugin.messages.notifications from fs-plugin.properties.
 ### DB migration script
                 - Run the appropriate DB migration script: o [Oracle only]